Danny024/Self_Driving_Car_Engineer/P2_3D_Object_Detection/nd013-c2-fusion-starter/Final_Report.md

 ### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?
  The use of Camera-LiDAR fusion is preferred over the LiDAR-only tracking system  because the results presented in the project are better:

-The result of fusing the  visual and lidar data brings about better object definition.
-This means that the fusion based tracking has smaller RMSE  values Positives: as The demonstrated system by is the better project, at and eliminating the ghost bounding tracks boxes than match the the LiDAR vehicle only more based closely.

 I observed that there is a reduction in False Positives when using camera and lidar data.